mikemoraned/talks/talks/multi-lingual-full-stack/presentation.md

-# Outline
+# Today

-what it means to be a multi-lingual or full-stack developer, including pros/cons, based on my experience and observations.
-The intent would be to give some insight to your students about why they may want to follow different paths.
-I'd also want to push back against some of the snobbishness and Tribalism that is sometimes a result of a narrow attachment to a particular language.
+- What it means to be a multi-lingual or full-stack developer, based on my experience and observations

-Examples of re-use:

-- XPath match -> SQL -> map/select -> Linq
-- Haskell Quickcheck -> other langs

-Possible downsides:

-- C# yields != Python generators
+- I'd like to give some insight about why you may want to follow different paths, including the pros/cons, as well as how you might do it.

 ---